crypticalfish86/CS50-Assignments/week_0/notes.md

 All of the verbs in this scenario (like pick up, open, look at, call, go back) should be your functions.
 All the ifs and else's should be our conditionals that rely on boolean expressions.

+SIDE EFFECTS

+A side effect is a thing that occurs in the programming paradigm of "functional programming".
+A side effect simply refers to when a function relies on or modifies a varialbe outside of its parameters to do something.

+e.g.(javascript)

+let number = 1;
+let numberToAdd = 4;

+function add(numberToAdd)
+{
+    number += numberToAdd;
+}

+number was not a parameter but it nonetheless was modified as a side effect of the function "add".

 SCRATCH

 scratch is a graphical programming language designed for the very basics of programming, where you drag and drop operators and functions that only let you do those things if they make logical sense.